NoteProtocol/protocol/docs/community/Index.md

 - **[scryptdemo](https://github.com/NoteProtocol/scryptdemo)**: scryptdemo is the first contract code example, providing templates for development and testing.
 Developers can use it as a basis for their projects. `#OpenSource` `#SmartContract`
 - **[scrypt-verify](https://github.com/NoteProtocol/scrypt-verify)**: scrypt-verify is the off-chain contract verification code for the NOTE protocol.
 It is based on [scryptlib](https://github.com/sCrypt-Inc/scryptlib) and provides Satoshi Nakamoto's original BVM for contract verification. `#OpenSource` `#SmartContract`
+- **[N20 Connect](https://github.com/NoteScan/n20-connect)**: N20 Connect is a frontend wallet connection library for the Bitcoin ecosystem, similar to Wallet Connect.
+It currently supports several wallets, including UniSat, NoteMarketWallet, and ChainBow Wallet.
+It provides convenience for DApp development.`#Utility` `#Example` `#OpenSource`
 - **Your Code**: We look forward to more developers open-sourcing their code to help more people understand the NOTE protocol.

 ### Data Services